watsoncui/cui-lab.github.io/README.md

 Good question.
 Yes, GitHub is different from Git.
 To simply explain the difference, [Git](http://en.wikipedia.org/wiki/Git_%28software%29) is a command-lineversion control tool that can work on a local computer without the use of the internet.
 Git is the software system that GitHub works on.
 [GitHub](http://en.wikipedia.org/wiki/GitHub) hosts online Git repositories and provides a web-based GUI so that multiple users can easily collaborate on repositories.

 Please try the following tutorials to get more familiar with both Git and GitHub.
 Many GitHub tutorials give much more detail than is necessary, so I thought that we could distill the GitHub tasks, which are most important to our lab, into these few tutorials.
-Yes, there will be a learning curve, but using distributed version control for research will (probably) save time in the long run.
+Yes, there will be a learning curve, but using version control for research will (probably) save time in the long run.

 ### GitHub "Hello, world!"
 Tutorial